gstrainovic/shai-hulud-detect-rust/tests/README.md

 ## 🧪 Cargo Test Integration

-**Note**: The full 100% verification is NOT part of `cargo test` because it takes 3+ minutes to scan all 26 test cases.
+**Note**: The full 100% verification is NOT part of `cargo test` because it takes several minutes to scan all test cases.

 Instead:
 - ✅ `cargo test` runs fast unit tests (~1 second)